hipe/tmx/lib/skylab/headless/doc/issues/154-the-control-flow-method-naming-idiomspace.md

 • the method body of such a method must not assign any resolved value to an ivar. the caller is free to do this as appropriate.

-• as to whether this method may emit behavior side-effects such as emitting events, see discussion below.
+• as to whether this method may call_digraph_listeners behavior side-effects such as emitting events, see discussion below.

 the reason you would say "resolve_some_" and not "build_" is because maybe